 Fortunately, there are some really simple, inexpensive ways to get the benefits of these mushrooms to your pup, without venturing to a store or farmer’s market.
 The key is to find quality mushroom-based products from highly accredited pet companies.

 Here at Holistic Hound, we offer high-quality pet products that are formulated with the help of an integrative veterinarian.
-Our Mighty Mojo Mushroom Powder contains a blend of five certified-organic mushrooms that may have many beneficial properties for your dog’s health (these are the same five awesome mushrooms we talked about earlier in this article).
-We also have bites and chews with mushrooms and hemp-derived CBD that come in a variety of flavors, and a broad spectrum hemp and mushroom oil for your furry friend.
+Our Mighty Mojo Mushroom Powder contains a blend of five certified-organic mushrooms (the same five awesome mushrooms we talked about earlier in this article).
+We also have bites and chews with mushrooms and hemp-derived CBD that come in a variety of flavors, and a broad spectrum (meaning zero THC) hemp and mushroom oil for your furry friend.

 Now you might be wondering…